 IM-5900-1.
-Waiver of Fees upon Application in Certain Merger Situations
+Waiver or Credit of Fees upon Application in Certain Merger Situations

 Rules 5910(c)(2), 5910(d)(5), 5920(c)(4), 5930(b)(2), and 5940(b)(3) provide Nasdaq with the discretion to waive all or part of the annual listing fees prescribed in this Rule 5900 Series.
-Pursuant to that authority, Nasdaq has determined to waive fees in the following situations involving mergers.
+Pursuant to that authority, Nasdaq has determined to waive or credit fees in the following situations involving mergers.

 - (a) [Nasdaq will permit a]A Nasdaq Company that completes a merger with another Nasdaq Company during the first 90 days of a calendar year [to apply for and]will receive a credit or waiver for 75% of the annual fee or All-Inclusive Annual Listing Fee assessed to the acquired Nasdaq Company.
-[Companies must apply for the credit no later than June 30 of the year in which the merger occurred.] - (b) [Nasdaq will permit a]A non-Nasdaq Company that completes a merger with a Nasdaq Company [that results in the non-Nasdaq Company being] and is the surviving entity [and listing on Nasdaq to apply for and]will, upon listing on Nasdaq, receive a [waiver of the pro rated]credit for the annual fee previously paid by the Nasdaq Company, prorated for the [period of time]months remaining in the year after the merger.
-If the annual fee was not paid by the Nasdaq Company prior to the merger, the credit will go to the non-surviving entity, which will still be required to pay the remaining balance of its annual fee, representing the fee for the period it was listed.
+[Companies must apply for the credit no later than June 30 of the year in which the merger occurred.] - (b) [Nasdaq will permit] Companies will receive a credit or waiver when a non-Nasdaq Company [that] completes a merger with a Nasdaq Company [that results in] and the non-Nasdaq Company [being] is the surviving entity and [listing] lists on Nasdaq. [to apply for and] If the Nasdaq Company previously paid its annual fee or All-inclusive Annual Listing Fee, the surviving non-Nasdaq entity will, upon listing on Nasdaq, receive a [waiver of the pro rated] credit for the annual fee or All-Inclusive Annual Listing Fee previously paid by the Nasdaq Company, prorated for the [period of time] months remaining in the year after the merger.
+If the Nasdaq Company has not paid its annual fee or All-inclusive Annual Listing Fee for the year, the Nasdaq Company will receive a waiver of the annual fee or All-Inclusive Annual Listing Fee applicable to the months remaining in the year after the merger and must pay the remaining balance of its annual fee or All-Inclusive Annual Listing Fee, representing the fee for the period it was listed.